wambua-iv/my-learning-notes/Golang/Go bits and bytes.md

 Perhaps a little bit of duplicated code might occasionally be better if it improves other aspects such as code expressiveness.

+🔷 Smallest amount of memory that can be addressed is a *[byte]*

+[Breaking Golang change]
+	When using Go 1.22 or later, if the go directive is set to 1.22 or higher, a for loop creates a new index and value variable on each iteration.
+This behavior is applied per module.

+>**When unmarshaling from JSON into a struct field with no `json` tag, the name match is case-insensitive.
+When marshaling a struct field with no `json` tag back to JSON, the JSON field will always have an uppercase first letter, because the field is exported.**
+>If a field should be ignored when marshaling or unmarshaling, use a dash (`-`) for the name.
+If the field should be left out of the output when it is empty, add `,omitempty` after the name.
+For example, in the `Order` struct, if you didn’t want to include `CustomerID` in the output if it was set to an empty string, the struct tag would be `json:"customer_id,omitempty"`.